|Other AL Resources|

 Cities and towns found in Marion County consist of Bear Creek, Brilliant, Glen Allen, Glen Mary (unincorporated), Guin, Gu-Win (unincorporated), Hackleburg, Haleyville, Hamilton, Winfield, Yampertown (also known as Twin).

 Marion County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
-There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 Marion County includes Federal Census Schedules to assist in looking into your family tree.
 Government Population Schedules can be found for 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.